 In the example below, four cords (each doubled over for a total of eight strands) allow for a movement from square knots on the outside alternating with Square Knots in the center.

-The Double Half Hitch Knot can help create visual lines in your work.
+The Double Half-Hitch Knot can help create visual lines in your work.
 It’s a two-step process that, depending on how you repeat it, can yield different designs.

-Using the same technique as the Double Half Hitch, you can move your line of knots diagonally by holding your “filler” cord diagonally.
-To accomplish a Vertical Double Half Hitch, hold your filler cord vertically.
+Using the same technique as the Double Half-Hitch, you can move your line of knots diagonally by holding your “filler” cord diagonally.
+To accomplish a Vertical Double Half-Hitch, hold your filler cord vertically.

-7) Spiral Knot
+8) Spiral Knot

 A variation of the Square Knot, the structure of this knot causes it to spiral.
 Complete the first half of your Square Knot, then repeat without changing directions.

-8) Berry Knot
+9) Berry Knot

 You can even experiment with making your “berries” a different color to stand out from your primary creation.
 Take a look:

-9) Barrel Knot
+10) Barrel Knot

 This knot can save your creation from unraveling.
 But even though Barrel Knots are great at securing the ends of macrame strands, they can add their own visual appeal as a design element too, especially since you can vary their size based on how many times you wrap them.

-10) Wrapping Knot
+11) Wrapping Knot

-11) Overhand Knot
+12) Overhand Knot

 While we’ve included some challenging knots on this list, here’s a really basic one you’ve probably been using without knowing its name: the Overhand Knot.